|

 Review

-Hitchcock's number one trademark is
+Hitchcock's number one trademark film is

 still ingeniously terrifying after all these years.
 Even though mainly